-As a Director of A/E Services, Brian leads a design studio by partnering with design managers and Revittechnicians to develop, implement, and execute the design and construction administration phases ofdesign-build projects.
-He facilitates the preparation of design proposal documents, leads thedevelopment of cost-effective solutions for major proposal offerings by partnering with engineering andarchitecture resources, provides accountability for design schedules and project budgets, andcoordinates with project management and site management teams on the execution of projectsthroughout their life cycle.
+As Director of Mechanical Engineering, Brian leads teams of mechanical engineers and refrigeration engineers to develop, implement, and execute the design and construction administration phases of design-build projects.
+He facilitates the preparation of design proposal documents, leads the development of cost-effective solutions for major proposal offerings by partnering with engineering and architecture resources, provides accountability for design schedules and project budgets, and coordinates with project management and site management teams on the execution of projects throughout their life cycle.

 Moisture Management in Buildings